U.S. COVID-19 Testing Entry Requirements for International Travel

 For example: If a customer boards a flight in Berlin on Friday, Jan.
 29 with a 14-hour layover in Amsterdam before a connecting flight to New York, the customer could take his or her COVID-19 test on Tuesday, Jan.
 26 (3 days before the initial departure from Berlin).

 Customers who have not completed a test and/or do not have a negative test result will not be allowed to board their flight to the U.S. in accordance with the CDC order.

 To provide you with flexibility in your travel plans, you can modify or cancel your itinerary via MyTrips or on the Fly Delta app without incurring any change fees.
-Visit our Coronavirus Travel Updates page for more details about waiver eligibility.
+Visit our Can I Cancel/Change My Flight Without Fees page for more details.

 Trip Protection, provided by Allianz Global Assistance, offers protection in a number of commonly covered travel situations.
 Certain, limited claim accommodations, opens in a new window, are also being made, such as if you get sick with COVID-19 and can’t fly.
 Already booked your flight?
 You may still be able to protect your trip on your My Trips page.
 Terms apply; coverage may vary in some countries or regions.
 Review full details.

 As a reminder, Delta’s Health Acknowledgment requires that for the safety of our employees and other customers, customers must wait at least 14 days from receipt of a positive test result before commencing travel.

 Yes.
 Customers who have received the COVID-19 vaccine must still present evidence of a negative test result taken within 3 days before travel and sign an attestation confirming a negative result.

 Proof of receiving the COVID-19 vaccine does not exempt customers from testing requirements or from Delta’s face mask policy.